scottishgovernment/resources.mygov.scot/_criterion/open-data.md

 * open data presents an opportunity for citizens to better engage with the public sector regarding both the development of policies and the delivery of public services;
 * empowers others to use the data for new and exciting purposes;
 * receiving feedback on the data we make open is valuable.
-Feedback and engagement can: o	improve the quality of the data;
+Feedback and engagement can:
+  * improve the quality of the data;
-o	private insight into the data;
+  * private insight into the data;
-o	bring wider groups into the design of public services.
+  * bring wider groups into the design of public services.

 ## How they’ll be assessed